Kutsinta + Recipe Video

 Instructions

-1. Prepare your steamer: put enough water (about 2 incheon the bottom of part of your steamer.
-Add the second and/or third layer, and put the lid on (the lid must be wrapped with a cloth to prevent the water from dripping over your Kutsinta).
+1. Prepare your steamer: add enough water to your steamer (about 2 inches deep).
+Add the second and/or third layer of the steamer, and put the lid on (the lid must be wrapped with a cloth to prevent the water from dripping over your Kutsinta).
 Put on the stove over medium-high heat.
 When the water starts boiling, decrease the fire to low.

 3. Sift the three flours along with the annatto powder and add this to the mixture above.
 Mix well.